patleeman/VSNotes/README.md

 - Set both `langId` and `name` to null to disable automatic snippet insertion.

 ### Tags
-New in 0.2.0 - VS Notes adds the ability to pull tags out of markdown notes.
+[New in 0.2.0] VS Notes adds the ability to pull tags out of documents containing a [YAML](http://yaml.org/) [frontmatter block (a la jekyll's frontmatter)](https://jekyllrb.com/docs/frontmatter/).
+YAML frontmatter is a way to encode machine parsable data in a way that is friendly to read and write.

-If a markdown note in your note folder has YAML frontmatter with a tag array, VS Notes will extract the tags from the note and show you all notes with specific tags.
+If a file in your note folder has YAML frontmatter with a tag array, VS Notes will extract the tags from the note and show you all notes with specific tags.

 Example YAML frontmatter